 Once the data is analyzed and variants are identified and interpreted by researchers or physicians, the question of what type of information comes back to data donors arises.
 Data donors who provided their data may not see the analyzed/interpreted data.
 They may not even be informed of any results or findings of the research for which their data was used.
 In other cases, data donors will only have access to clinically actionable results or findings which may concern them directly and them only.

 In order to implement policies matching data donors’ expectations (in accordance with their consent), data custodians have to discuss the circumstances surrounding the return of results.
-In the genomic research context, the Regulatory and Ethics Work Stream (REWS) is currently working on a policy which would provide such guidance.
+In the genomic research context, the Regulatory and Ethics Work Stream (REWS) has developed a policy that provides such guidance.

 But what about informing future patients who may be carrying the same variants or potential diseases?
 Should they be informed of these results if it could concern them?
 It depends.
 It depends on the policy of the institution and data donors’ consent.
 The right not to know is also implicitly part of the GA4GH Framework and should be respected.